 RISK ASSESSMENT STANDARDS

 This policy has been developed based on an assessment of the risks resulting from unethical behavior by employees, mitigated by the properly designed and operating controls.
 The Bank’s Chief Risk Officer and the Chief Human Resources Officer shall periodically update their assessment and determine whether the policy or code of ethics should be updated in order to ensure the level of risk is in line with the Board’s risk tolerance.
-The key risks considered are:
+The key factors considered are:

 - Incidences of employee discipline (including termination) due to violations of the code of ethics;